Skip to content

 cat /var/lib/rancher/k3s/server/node-token

-Run the following command to install k3s and link it to the cluster:
+Run the following command to install k3s and link it to the cluster.
+Replace <control-plane-01-ip> with the IP of the first control plane node or the VIP.

 Terminal window